February 2018 Update

 The Greening expanded its workforce training program in 2016 to meet the growing demand for green services.
 The Detroit Conservation Corps (DCC) is a partnership with Focus:HOPE and Neighborhood Services Organization, and is expected to eventually train more than 2,500 Detroiters in the skilled trades of landscape technicians, tree artisans, floral decor, urban agriculture, landscape construction, and urban forestry.

 The Greening of Detroit has planted more than 90,000 trees since we started putting shovels in the ground back in 1989.
 As the scope of our work increased, we needed help caring for the newly planted trees.
-In 1998, we created The Green Corps program, which allows us to hire high school students from Detroit each summer to help us water trees, grow food at Detroit Public Schools and our own urban farms, and maintain city parks and greenways.
+In 1998, we created The Green Corps program.
+The Green Corp program is one of the few paid urban forestry vocational programs in the country.
+The program allows us to hire high school students from Detroit each summer to help us water trees, grow food at Detroit Public Schools and our own urban garden, and maintain city parks and greenways.